 It is easier and quicker to manage appointments and request repeat prescriptions via our online service.
 Simply log in and select an option.
 Please ensure you have your letter from the Practice before registering with Patient Access.

 How do I get a Repeat Prescription?

 Your prescription has two parts.
 The first part, in green, is to hand in at the chemist to get your medication.
 The second part, which is white, will list any drugs you get on repeat prescription.

 If you need a repeat prescription, please tick the medications you need on the white repeat slip.
-The slip can be posted in the box in the reception area or you can leave it with the receptionist.
+The slip can be posted in the box outside of the practice front door.
 If you leave a stamped self-addressed envelope, it will be posted back to you.